Namse Bangdzod

 Namse Bangdzod was a 1,950-ton Indonesian cargo ship-oil tanker that went missing on 28 December 2018.
-The ship was departed on 27 December with 1 million liters of crude palm oil (CPO) from Sampit, Central Kalimantan towards the Port of Tanjung Priok, Jakarta.
+The ship departed on 27 December with 1 million liters of crude palm oil (CPO) from Sampit, Central Kalimantan, towards the Port of Tanjung Priok, Jakarta.
 She was manned by the 12 crewmembers and a captain, who were last-contacted in the early hours of 28 December.

 Namse Bangdzod was expected to arrive within a few days, but authorities lost communication in the coastal area the next day on 28 December 2018, and her whereabouts have never been confirmed.

 Disappearance

-As the ship was sailing on the pre-planned route between 27 to 28 December, the Indonesian Navy recorded changing positions at multiple times via her automatic identification system, but Namse Bangdzod's whereabouts have never been ascertained after last signal was received.
+As the ship was sailing on the pre-planned route between 27 and 28 December, the Indonesian Navy recorded changing positions at multiple times via her automatic identification system, but Namse Bangdzod's whereabouts have never been ascertained after last signal was received.
 Later, the National Search and Rescue Agency acknowledged that the disappearance of the tanker probably began with a pirate hijack, leading to an unexpected disappearance along with eleven crewmembers and a captain.
 Her status was officially declared missing on 27 January 2019.